Kruchy1980/Prework-iSA-JavaScript/README.md

-# Prework-iSA-JavaScript
+ Prework-iSA-JavaScript
-Some code of JS
+Some code of JS - will be fulfilled later.